-On January 27, 2020, we announced the closing of our underwritten public offering which consisted of the issuance of 5,824,729 common shares, including the exercise in full of the underwriters' over-allotment option to purchase 900,000 additional shares, and, in lieu of common shares, to a certain investor, pre-funded warrants to purchase up to 1,075,271 common shares.
-The common shares were sold at a price to the public of \$46.50 per common share and the pre-funded warrants were sold at a price of \$46.4999 per pre-funded warrant, for aggregate gross proceeds to the Company of \$320.8 million, before deducting underwriting discounts and commissions and estimated offering expenses.
-The securities were offered in Canada pursuant to our final prospectus supplement, dated January 22, 2020 (the "Canadian Supplement"), to our Canadian final base shelf prospectus, dated November 18, 2019, and in the United States pursuant to our final prospectus supplement, dated January 22, 2020 (the "Supplement,"), to our U.S. automatic shelf registration statement on Form S-3ASR, including a prospectus dated November 5, 2019.
-The Supplements were filed in Canada and the United States on January 23, 2020.
+On January 31, 2022, we announced the closing of our underwritten public offering which consisted of the issuance of 11,035,000 common shares, including the exercise in full of the underwriters' over-allotment option to purchase 1,875,000 additional shares, and, in lieu of common shares, to certain investors, pre-funded warrants to purchase up to 3,340,000 common shares.
+The common shares were sold at a price of \$8.0999 per pre-funded warrant, for aggregate gross proceeds to the Company of \$115.0 million, before deducting underwriting discounts and commissions and estimated offering expenses.
+The securities were offered in the United States pursuant to our final prospectus, dated January 26, 2022, to our U.S. automatic shelf registration statement on Form S-3ARS, including a prospectus dated October 1, 2021.
+No securities were offered or sold, directly or indirectly, in Canada or to any resident of Canada.

-Board of Directors and Executive Team Changes:
+Executive Team Changes and Restructuring: